sumanjs/suman/README.md

  Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe statements for more control and preventing the sharing of scope within tests.
-AVA basically conned Tape and added concurrency.
-Suman conned Mocha, added concurrency, better reporting, dependency injection and less confusing contexts for hooks.
+AVA basically co-opted Tape and added concurrency.
+Suman co-opted Mocha, added concurrency, better reporting, dependency injection and less confusing contexts for hooks.
 Suman has more powerful facilities for asynchronous testing than AVA due to Mocha/Jasmine-style hooks and nested describes.
 Dependency injection ability also makes Suman extremely convenient to use, compared to AVA.